Cheapest Out of State Tuition Colleges by State

 - Total tuition cost: $23,120

 “We teach the mind to think, the hands to work and the heart to love.”
 This motto is the beating heart of Allen University and is the ultimate philosophy to which the school guides its students.
-Students of Allen University are not just prepared to contribute in their careers, they are also prepared for a life of service.
+Students of Allen University are not just prepared to contribute to their careers, they are also prepared for a life of service.
 This is the result of integrating traditional educational values with the practices and historical beliefs of the African Methodist Episcopal Church which the school is affiliated with.
 Allen University follows a Total Life Curriculum model that helps prepare students to become critical thinkers of high moral character.
 Allen University has had a history of being an integral part of the African-American community and will continue to be an integral part of the region for years to come.

 South Dakota – Oglala Lakota College